doctrine/mongodb-odm/en/reference/annotations-reference.rst

         )
     )

-It will increment the value by the difference between the new value and the old value.
+The field will be incremented by the difference between the new and old values.

 @Index
 ------